 The bigger the problem, the more potential there is to get sucked in.

 The alternative is to keep a healthy emotional distance from the situation.
 How?
-Stay rooted in self & God.
+Stay ground.

 Being aware of this separation enables you to have a healthy perspective.
 It allows you to take a step back and see the situation with clarity.

-Now…let’s talk about being rooted in Christ, which is not a foreign concept.
-You know it.
+Let’s take that idea one step further and talk about being ground (or rooted) in Christ, which is not a foreign concept.
+You get the idea.
 You probably have taught it in one form or another.
 But you might forget it’s power when facing pain or adversity.

 It looks different for everyone, and every situation requires a different approach.